-PS7 will ensure that all scholars experience a safe and welcoming learning environment that supports them in college and career preparation.
-Analysis of the data indicates that the school does prioritize a safe and clean environment; however, it is clear that we need to evaluate our discipline practices and procedures as our projected suspension rate will be higher than 2021-22.
+We want to ensure that all scholars experience a safe and welcoming learning environment that supports them in college and career preparation.
+Analysis of the strategies/activities and data indicates that we do prioritize a safe and clean environment; however, it is clear that we need to evaluate our discipline practices and procedures as our projected suspension rate will be higher than 2021-22.